Varanger National Tourist Route is a 100-mile-long stretch of road between Varangerbotn and Hamningberg in the county of Finnmark in Arctic Norway.

 The Varanger Museum in Vadsø presents the history and culture of the Kven people, in addition to the history and culture of Vadsø.

-Vardø is the centre of the Pomor trade (frontier trade with Russia).
+Vardø is the center of the Pomor trade (frontier trade with Russia).
 A culture trail leads from the Partisans Museum at Kiberg, through the fishing village and up to ”Fort Kiberg”.

-A bird hide has been built at the southern end of Steilneset.
+One of these bird hides is found at the southern end of Steilneset.
 The hide provides shelter from the elements and from wind from all sides.
-Nearly 100 different species of birds have been registered in the varied habitats located between Sunddammen, the bird hide and down towards the Bussesundet sound.
+Nearly 100 different species of birds have been registered in the varied habitats located between Sunddammen, the bird hide and the Bussesundet sound.
 Species include flocks of approximately 5000 king eiders and 7000 common eiders.
 Occasionally, flocks of hundreds of Steller's eiders will also appear.

 Read more about scenic attractions in Finnmark.